8ar10der/katacoda-scenarios/nspwan/intro.md

 This tutorial will describe how to create multiple isolated containers in Linux and run multiple Jenkins in them using Systemd-nspwan container technology.

+If you are want to try on your PC not here or your OS is not Linux.
+Please read the post in my blog > https://amao.run/en/posts/systemd-nspwan/

 ## Background

 This section will explain the terms that appear in this tutorial.
 This will help you to have a better understanding of this tutorial.